 Iron is one of the most vitally important nutrients in the diet.
-Not only is it essential for normal growth and development, healthy skin, bones and teeth and optimal immunity, but it also supplies body cells with the oxygen they need to produce energy.
+Not only are sources of iron essential for normal growth and development, healthy skin, bones and teeth and optimal immunity, but it also supplies body cells with the oxygen they need to produce energy.
 While some whole-grains do contain a fair amount of iron, most high-iron breakfast cereals have been enriched with the mineral.

-Any breakfast cereal that supplies at least 3.6 milligrams of iron per serving is considered high in iron or an excellent source of the nutrient.
+Any breakfast cereal that supplies at least 3.6 milligrams of iron per serving is considered high in iron or is among the excellent sources of iron.
 This amount is equivalent to 20 percent of the recommended daily value for iron, which the U.S. Food and Drug Administration sets at 18 milligrams based on a 2,000-calorie diet.
-A nutrient’s daily value is meant to provide a point of comparison between similar foods, and shouldn’t be confused with daily intake recommendations, which generally vary depending on age, gender and other factors.
+A nutrient's daily value is meant to provide a point of comparison between similar foods, and shouldn't be confused with daily intake recommendations, which generally vary depending on age, gender and other factors.

-The iron in breakfast cereal, whether it’s naturally occurring or added during processing, is not as readily available as the iron from animal sources.
-You can significantly boost the amount of iron you’re able to absorb from cereal by consuming it along with a glass of orange juice, some fresh strawberries or any other vitamin C-rich food.
-Just as vitamin C enhances iron absorption, however, other phytonutrients interfere with it -- drinking coffee or tea with your bowl of cereal will decrease the mineral’s availability.
+Even iron fortified cereal has iron that's not as readily available as from animal sources of iron.
+You can significantly boost the amount of iron you're able to absorb from cereal by consuming it along with a glass of orange juice, some fresh strawberries or any other vitamin C-rich food.
+Just as vitamin C enhances iron absorption, however, other phytonutrients interfere with it — drinking coffee or tea with your bowl of cereal will decrease the mineral's availability.

 Before choosing a high-iron breakfast cereal, check its sugar content.
 Many ready-to-eat cereals are just as high in sugar as they are in iron.
 According to the USDA, you'll get about 4.5 milligrams of iron and more than 9 grams of sugar from a serving of honey-nut-flavored O-shaped cereal, whereas a serving of plain O-shaped cereal provides twice as much iron and just over 1 gram of sugar.
 The American Heart Association suggests that eating too many added sugars can significantly increase your chances of dying from heart disease.